tum-pbs/pbdl-book/overview-optconv.md

 Thus, as a next step for Newton's method we introduce a variable step size $\lambda$ which gives the iteration
 $x_{n+1} = x_n + \lambda \Delta = x_n - \lambda \frac{J^T}{H}$.
+As illustrated in the picture below, this is especially helpful is $L$ is not exactly a parabola, and a small $H$ might overshoot in undesirable ways.
+The the far left in this example:

 ![newton lambda step pic](resources/overview-optconv-adap.png)

 To make statements about convergence, we need some fundamental assumptions: convexity and smoothness of our loss function.
-Then we'll focus on showing that the loss decreases, and we moving along a sequence of smaller sets ￼$\forall x ~ L(x)<L(x_n)$ with lower loss values.
+Then we'll focus on showing that the loss decreases, and that we move along a sequence of smaller sets ￼$\forall x ~ L(x)<L(x_n)$ with lower loss values.

-First, we can apply the fundamental theorem to L
+First, we apply the fundamental theorem to L

 $$
     L(x + \lambda \Delta) = L + \int_0^1 \text{ds}~ J(x + s \lambda \Delta) \lambda \Delta \ ,
 $$

-and likewise express $J$ around this location with the fundamental theorem:
+and likewise express $J$ around this location with it:

 $$\begin{aligned}
     J(x + s \lambda \Delta) &= J + \int_0^1 \text{dt}~ H(x + s t \lambda \Delta) s \lambda \Delta
 \end{aligned}$$

-Inserting J into L yields:
+Inserting this $J$ into $L$ yields:

 $$\begin{aligned}
     L(x + \lambda \Delta) - L(x)